-This is the first step in the appeal process where the grounds of appeal are filed before the relevant authority countering the reasons for refusals and providing rebuttals on the same.
-A well drafted and documented grounds of appeal can help the applicant to get a favorable outcome on their application.
+This is the first step in the appeal process; the grounds of appeal are filed before the relevant authority countering the reasons for refusals and providing rebuttals on the same.
+Drafting the grounds of appeal in an organized way can help the applicant to get a favorable outcome on their application.

 When can you appeal

-Applicants can file an appeal to the tribunal if they have been given a legal right to appeal – this is informed in the Notice of Refusal received by the applicants.
+Applicants can file an appeal to the tribunal if they have been given a legal right to appeal – this is mentioned in the Notice of Refusal received by the applicants.

-Typically Appeal rights are granted for refusal of applications by British High Commission Post or Home Office in the following categories:
+Appeal rights are typically granted for refusal of applications by the British High Commission Post or Home Office in the following categories:

 - Refusal of Leave to Remain, extend leave and variations (i.e. Curtailment) of leave in the UK as Fiancée, Spouse, Dependent Children, Civil Partner, Unmarried Partner, or as a Dependent.

 - Refusal of Entry Clearance under Fiancée visa, Spouse visa, Dependent Children visa, Elderly Dependent visa, Adult Dependent visa, Civil Partner visa, Unmarried Partner visa, Family visitor visa etc.

 - Decision to Deport someone already in the UK.

 - Decision to ask person to leave the country from the airport.